For Nathan Chen, the Olympics are no longer about fear. He’s in Beijing for the joy.

 “And the pressure builds and builds and builds, too.
 And even though you’ve been groomed to deal with that type of pressure, when you get to the Olympics and you’re favored for a gold medal, it’s almost unbearable.”

-Or as 2010 Olympic champion Lysacek, the last American male to win an individual Olympic gold in the past 33 years, put it, “You’re dealing with everybody saying you’re the best.”
+Or as 2010 Olympic champion Lysacek, the last American male to win an individual Olympic gold in the past 33 years, puts it, “You’re dealing with everybody saying you’re the best.”

 On the video call, Chen seems serene.
 His voice is calm.
 He smiles.
 He laughs.
 His answers are calm and easy.